 Anyone who has read some of the DIY or cooking posts on this blog will know: I like things that are simple, effective and make an impact.
 This Easter art project and this delicious salad are just two examples.
-So when I saw this beach bag, I thought: this could work.
-This is my take on a fun and easy DIY a beach bag.
+So when I saw this beach bag, I knew it could work as the basis for a fun and easy beach bag.

 I really liked the shape of this bag when I saw it online.
 I still do, and it is actually a good size for the beach or for day tours.
 The only problem: it’s boring.